braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/census.md

 ## User Matching

-Identified users can be matched on either `external_ids` or `aliases`.
-Anonymous users can be matched on  `device_ids`.
-Identified users previously created as anonymous users with device_id can not be matched with device ids.
-You must use external IDs or aliases for identified users.
+Identified users can be matched by either their `external_id` or `alias`.
+Anonymous users can be matched by their `device_id`.
+Identified users who were originally created as anonymous users can't be identified by their `device_id`, and must be identified by their `external_id` or `alias`.

 [1]: https://www.getcensus.com/
 [8]: {% image_buster /assets/img/census/add_service.png %}